mseyne/superpowers-tutorials/1SuperPong/ch2.md

 We'll create a hierarchy structure for our assets, putting sprites files inside GameSprites, sounds in GameSounds and scripts in GameScripts.

 We'll create new assets, 4 Sprites, 3 Sounds and 2 Scripts, and also add a Font asset.
-You can leave the asstes empty for now, we'll add their content below.
+You can leave the assets empty for now, we'll add their content below.

 *Note: The order of your assets and folders does not matter.*